anodejs/anodejs/docs/SIMPLE_SETUP.md

 </ServiceConfiguration>
 ```

-Those are parameters you may need to change:
+Those are parameters you need to change:
 * Instances - the number of instances (virtual machines).
-* Git.user - the name of buddy account you've created on github and bitbucket (should be the same name on both).
+* Git.user - the name of buddy account on github and bitbucket (should be the same name for both).
-* Git.password - the password of buddy account on github and bitbucket (should be the same password on both). __IMPORTANT__: The user and the password should be URL encoded (e.g. '$' is '%24').
+* Git.password - the password of buddy account on github and bitbucket (should be the same password for both). __IMPORTANT__: The user and the password should be URL encoded (e.g. '$' is '%24').
 * Bootstrap.Origin - the name of ANODE bootstrap repository to be used for the farm.
-It should be ANODE bootstrap repository from your anode organization.
+Change the organization name.
 * Bootstrap.Branch - the branch of ANODE bootstrap repository be used for the farm.
 Leave it ```master```.
-* System.url - URL for your ANODE system repository.
+* System.url - URL for ANODE system repository.
 It should point to ANODE system repository in your github ANODE organization.
-* Farm.url - URL for the branch dedicated for your farm in the cluster repository you've created.
-It is made of URL to the cluster repository, pound symbol and the name of the branch.
+* Farm.url - URL for the branch dedicated for the farm in the cluster repository.
+It is made of cluster repository URL, pound symbol and the name of the branch.

 ### Azure package

 Download Azure package for ANODE from https://github.com/anodejs/anodejs/blob/master/resources/production/anode.cspkg

-You may prefer to clone this repository (https://github.com/anodejs/anodejs) to your development machine to have all the resources locally.
+You may prefer to clone [anodejs repository](https://github.com/anodejs/anodejs) to the development machine to have all the resources locally.

 ## Start the farm

-### Create Azure hosted service and deployment for your new farm
+### Create Azure hosted service and deployment for the new farm

 In Azure portal create new hosted service.
 Fill the form:
-* URL prefix - your farm name.
+* URL prefix - the farm name.
 Better be as the name specified in ```farm.json``` above (e.g. ```myanodefarm``` as referred in this manual)
 * Name for the service - use the same name as URL prefix (not must, but easier to manage).
-* Choose region where you want to place this ANODE farm.
+* Choose region where to place this ANODE farm.
 * In ```Deployment options``` specify ```Deploy to production environment```
-* In ```Package location``` browse to the location of ANODE package file, you've downloaded from this repository.
+* In ```Package location``` browse to the location of the downloaded ANODE package file.
 * In ```Configuration file``` browse to the configuration file you've created for the farm.

-Press ```OK``` and wait for all instances to be in state ```Ready```.
+Press ```OK``` and wait for all instances to be in the state ```Ready```.

 ## Configure deployment notifications

-Changes in repositories (ANODE system, cluster and application repositories) should trigger ANODE farm deployment.
+Changes in repositories (system, cluster and application repositories) should trigger deployment to the farm.
 For each relevant repository configure notifications.

 ### Notifications from github

 In the repository, go to ```Admin``` section.
 Use ```Service Hooks``` option.
-In ```WebHook URLs``` add URL for your farm.
-Assuming URL prefix chosen for your farm was ```myanodefarm```, the URL to be set here will be http://myanodefarm.cloudapp.net/deploy.sys/github?$bcast
+In ```WebHook URLs``` add URL for the farm.
+Assuming URL prefix chosen for the farm was ```myanodefarm```, the URL to be set here will be http://myanodefarm.cloudapp.net/deploy.sys/github?$bcast

 ### Notifications from bitbucket

 In the repository, go to ```Admin``` section.
 Use ```Services``` option.
-Select ```POST``` service and fill URL for your farm.
-Assuming URL prefix chosen for your farm was ```myanodefarm```, the URL to be set here will be http://myanodefarm.cloudapp.net/deploy.sys/bitbucket?$bcast
+Select ```POST``` service and fill URL for the farm.
+Assuming URL prefix chosen for the farm was ```myanodefarm```, the URL to be set here will be http://myanodefarm.cloudapp.net/deploy.sys/bitbucket?$bcast

 ## Try it

-Your farm is now up and running.
-Access your farm dashboard via the farm's URL.
+The farm is now up and running.
+Access farm's dashboard via the farm's URL.
 In this example, going to myanodefarm.cloudapp.net will lead you to the dashboard.

-Notice command line at the bottom of your browser window.
-Type ```help``` to get the list of supported commands. ```man``` command will show you some manuals for ANODE dashboard.
+Notice command line at the bottom of browser window.
+Type ```help``` to get the list of supported commands. ```man``` command shows manuals for ANODE dashboard.

 Try ```log``` command to see the latest logs from the farm.